Drag king: History and terminology

+Drag king culture in Australia flourished in lesbian bars from the 1990s and 2000s, but began to fade in the 2010s.
+In the UK, Drag Couple Adam All and Apple Derrieres set up Drag King Cabaret night 'BOiBOX' in 2013 in Soho's Candy Bar, a queer women's venue that closed in 2014.
+While they were worried about finding enough performers to make their talent night work 'Because there were barely any stages for us to perform [on], very few drag kings were actively pursuing gigs,' BOIBOX inspired a new wave of budding kings and celebrated ten years in 2023 with a show at The Phoenix Arts Club in London's Westend, with a surprise appearance from Landon Cider.

 The term drag king is sometimes used in a broader sense, to include female-bodied people who dress in traditionally masculine clothing for other reasons.
 This usage includes women temporarily attempting to pass as men and women who wish to present themselves in a masculine gender role without identifying as a man.
 Diane Torr began leading Drag King Workshops in 1989 that offer women a lesson in passing as men.
 Torr was featured in the 2002 film on drag kings Venus Boyz.

-Drag kings have historically been more marginalised by pop culture than drag queens, who began playing a larger role in mainstream pop culture from the late 20th Century onwards.
-Drag kings have also historically been marginalised in academic LGBT studies.
+Drag kings have historically been more marginalized by pop culture than drag queens, who began playing a larger role in mainstream pop culture from the late 20th century onwards.
+Drag kings have also historically been marginalized in academic LGBT studies.
 Recently, drag kings have started to play a slightly more visible role in the LGBT community.
 Sleek Magazine described this renaissance of drag king culture in a 2019 article titled "What's behind the drag king revolution?"

 The British drag king collective 'Pecs', a troupe made up entirely of women and non-binary people, was founded in 2013 and went on to perform at Soho Theatre and The Glory.
-In 2016 director Nicole Miyahara produced The Making of a King, a documentary film chronicling the lives of contemporary drag kings in Los Angeles.
+In 2016, director Nicole Miyahara produced The Making of a King, a documentary film chronicling the lives of contemporary drag kings in Los Angeles.
 The first drag king to appear in a television show was New Zealand artist and comedian Hugo Grrrl who won the inaugural season of the New Zealand reality competition House of Drag in 2018.
-In 2019 American artist Landon Cider was the first drag king and cisgender woman to appear on a televised US drag competition when he won the third season of The Boulet Brother's Dragula.
+In 2019, American artist Landon Cider was the first drag king and cisgender woman to appear on a televised US drag competition when he won the third season of The Boulet Brothers' Dragula.
+In June 2022, three drag kings made a guest appearance in series one of Drag Race France, the first time the Drag Race franchise included drag kings.